shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 If you don't have a CINS467 GitHub repo, go use the Generate GitHub Repo form on www.bryancdixon.com to request one.

-You will submit all the assignments for this class to separate branches.
+You will submit all the assignments for this class to separate branches on your CINS467 repo.
 You can keep building on the same app for the future submissions as well, just adding the required new features to it, or you can build separate apps in the same directory.

 ```
     /